smafira-bf3r/smafira-st/index.md

 ## Test data

-### Manual annotation task
+We pre-selected a list of 21 diseases, e.g., “Neoplasms” or “Musculoskeletal Diseases”, and their respective MeSH terms.
+We performed searches in Pubmed for each disease, e.g., (Musculoskeletal Diseases[MeSH Major Topic]) AND (Models, Animal[MeSH Major Topic]), and manually selected five reference articles.
+The selected reference articles should describe a proper animal experiment and cannot be a review.

+For instance, the article with [PMID 37775153](https://pubmed.ncbi.nlm.nih.gov/37775153/) belongs to the topic of “Musculoskeletal Diseases” and studies the effect of the L-arginine metabolism on arthritis and inflammation-mediated bone loss.
+It proposes three methods, including transgenic mice (i.e., an animal experiment), but also *in vitro* models.

-Here is the list of the 25 PMIDs according to the five selected topics.
+For the **manual annotation**, here is the list of the 25 PMIDs according to the five selected topics.

 | Infections | Neoplasms | Nervous System Diseases | Cardiovascular Diseases | Immune System Diseases |
 | --- | --- | --- | --- | --- |